-Police officer shot while serving warrant in Massachusetts
+Police officer shot while serving warrant; suspect held

-BARNSTABLE, Mass. – Authorities say a police officer has been shot while serving a warrant at a Massachusetts residence.
+BARNSTABLE, Mass. – Authorities say a police officer has been shot while serving a warrant at a Massachusetts residence and a suspect has been taken into custody.

-State police spokesman Dave Procopio says a local police officer was shot Thursday afternoon in Barnstable (BAHRN'-stuh-buhl), on Cape Cod.
-The officer's condition is unclear.
+State police spokesman Dave Procopio says the local officer was shot Thursday afternoon in Barnstable (BAHRN'-stuh-buhl), on Cape Cod.

-Procopio says the shooter may still be in the residence where the officer was serving the warrant.
-He calls it an "ongoing situation."
+The spokesman says officials haven't released the names of the officer or the suspect or the condition of the officer.

 No additional details are available.